Open Text (NASDAQ:OTEX) Sees Unusually-High Trading Volume

-Open Text Co.
-(NASDAQ:OTEX) (TSE:OTC) shares saw an uptick in trading volume on Wednesday .
-8,665 shares changed hands during mid-day trading, a decline of 98% from the previous session’s volume of 547,731 shares.The stock last traded at $50.56 and had previously closed at $50.50.
+Shares of Open Text Co.
+(NASDAQ:OTEX) (TSE:OTC) saw strong trading volume on Wednesday .
+13,596 shares changed hands during trading, a decline of 97% from the previous session’s volume of 487,391 shares.The stock last traded at $51.08 and had previously closed at $51.77.

-Several research firms recently issued reports on OTEX.
-Raymond James set a $59.00 target price on shares of Open Text and gave the company an “outperform” rating in a research note on Friday, May 7th.
-Zacks Investment Research cut shares of Open Text from a “buy” rating to a “hold” rating in a research note on Thursday, April 8th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and five have given a buy rating to the company’s stock.
-The stock has an average rating of “Hold” and a consensus target price of $55.63.
+Several equities research analysts have weighed in on the company.
+Raymond James set a $59.00 price objective on Open Text and gave the stock an “outperform” rating in a research note on Friday, May 7th.
+Barclays cut Open Text from an “overweight” rating to an “equal weight” rating and set a $56.00 price objective on the stock. in a research note on Wednesday.
+Finally, Zacks Investment Research cut Open Text from a “buy” rating to a “hold” rating in a research note on Thursday, April 8th.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and four have given a buy rating to the company.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $55.75.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 25th.
-Stockholders of record on Friday, June 4th will be issued a dividend of $0.2008 per share.
-This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.59%.
-The ex-dividend date is Thursday, June 3rd.
+The company also recently declared a quarterly dividend, which was paid on Friday, June 25th.
+Investors of record on Friday, June 4th were issued a $0.2008 dividend.
+The ex-dividend date of this dividend was Thursday, June 3rd.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 1.56%.
 Open Text’s payout ratio is 13.57%.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Arkadios Wealth Advisors grew its holdings in shares of Open Text by 68.5% during the first quarter.
-Arkadios Wealth Advisors now owns 551 shares of the software maker’s stock worth $26,000 after buying an additional 224 shares in the last quarter.
-Wetherby Asset Management Inc. grew its holdings in shares of Open Text by 3.6% during the fourth quarter.
-Wetherby Asset Management Inc. now owns 7,693 shares of the software maker’s stock worth $350,000 after buying an additional 265 shares in the last quarter.
-Fifth Third Bancorp grew its holdings in shares of Open Text by 3.2% in the first quarter.
-Fifth Third Bancorp now owns 8,681 shares of the software maker’s stock valued at $414,000 after purchasing an additional 268 shares during the period.
-Stifel Financial Corp grew its holdings in shares of Open Text by 2.2% in the first quarter.
-Stifel Financial Corp now owns 15,250 shares of the software maker’s stock valued at $728,000 after purchasing an additional 322 shares during the period.
-Finally, The PNC Financial Services Group Inc. grew its holdings in shares of Open Text by 6.0% in the first quarter.
-The PNC Financial Services Group Inc. now owns 6,369 shares of the software maker’s stock valued at $304,000 after purchasing an additional 362 shares during the period.
-64.23% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Geneos Wealth Management Inc. purchased a new stake in shares of Open Text in the first quarter valued at approximately $317,000.
+Advisor Partners LLC purchased a new stake in shares of Open Text in the first quarter valued at approximately $251,000.
+Pendal Group Limited boosted its holdings in shares of Open Text by 78.6% in the first quarter.
+Pendal Group Limited now owns 23,368 shares of the software maker’s stock valued at $1,114,000 after purchasing an additional 10,286 shares during the period.
+Oppenheimer Asset Management Inc. purchased a new stake in Open Text during the first quarter worth $210,000.
+Finally, Eaton Vance Management purchased a new stake in Open Text during the first quarter worth $116,000.
+Hedge funds and other institutional investors own 64.59% of the company’s stock.

 Open Text Company Profile (NASDAQ:OTEX)